Manual Installation of Owl¶

 If the system does not provide BitsTransfer, use the following command to download the script:

-To install a specific version, you can specify the version number in the installation command.
+If you need to install a specific version, you can specify the version number in the installation command.

-To install a specific version, you can specify the version number in the installation command.
+If you need to install a specific version, you can specify the version number in the installation command.

 Linux / macOS¶